sybrew/the-seo-framework/readme.txt

 		* Automated Image Cropper now starts cropping at 4K+, rather than 1500px/1500px.
 		* Social Image uploader now accepts up to 4K images, before forcing a crop.
 			* This is according to [Twitter Card guidelines](https://dev.twitter.com/cards/types/summary-large-image).
+		* Removed Open Graph and Canonical URL output on 404 pages.
+			* Title, Robots and Webmaster Verification output are to stay.
 	* **Improved:**
 		* The schema metabox now renders faster.
 		* The Facebook Social Settings placeholder URLs are now HTTPS, rather than HTTP.